Partition of India: The Everlasting Scar

 Introduction

-The Partition of India remains one of the most significant and painful events in the history of the Indian subcontinent.
-On August 15, 1947, British rule in India officially ended, giving birth to two new independent nations: India and Pakistan.
-However, this moment of freedom came at a tremendous cost.
-The Partition triggered widespread communal violence, the largest migration in human history, and socio-political upheavals that still shape the region today.
+The Partition of India stands as one of the most significant and painful events in the history of the Indian subcontinent.
+On August 15, 1947, British rule in India ended, giving birth to two independent nations: India and Pakistan.
+However, this moment of liberation came at an enormous cost.
+The Partition triggered massive communal violence, the largest migration in human history, and long-lasting socio-political upheavals that continue to shape the region today.

 Background and Causes